 - for-pay scales (actually, they seem to be hanging on)

 - free WiFi on Sukhbaatar, er Chinggis Khaan, er, Sukhbaatar Square, er, Chinggis Khaan Square

-- street kids (they seem to come and go.
-In summer 2017 there were very few of them again.)
+- street kids (they seem to come and go)

 - packs of dogs